Disneyland Holidays at Disneyland Park

 The Candlelight Processional at Disneyland premiered on December 20, 1958.
 The tradition continues today, when hundreds of choir members (comprised of both Cast Members and community choirs), carrying lit candles, will proceed down a darkened Main Street, USA to fill the Main Street Train Station.
 The group sings classical hymns accompanied by an orchestra, featured guitarist, soloists, bell choir, and fanfare trumpeters.
 In-between hymns, the Christmas story will be told by a celebrity narrator.
 This is an extremely popular event during the Disneyland Holidays.

-Candlelight Processional will be held on December 3 and 4 in 2016.
+The date for Candlelight Processional is currently unknown.
 Showtimes both nights were at 5:30 p.m. and 8 p.m.
-Celebrity narrators for 2016 is Ginnifer Goodwin.
+Celebrity narrators for 2018 are currently unknown.

 Viewing for “uninvited” guests is extremely limited and on a first-come, first-served basis.
 Standing-room viewing is available for both performances near City Hall, the Opera House, behind the seating area in Town Square and on the east side of Main St. after the 3:30 p.m.
 “A Christmas Fantasy” parade passes.
 There is also a special area for guests with disabilities outside of the Opera House.